 DAABHS ensures mental health and behavioral health care is available to children, youth, and adults throughout the state.
 Outpatient mental health services are available through certified community providers and as such, must comply with State and federal requirements.
 DAABHS recognizes that in order to successfully treat individuals, community involvement is critical.
-Over the last nine years, DAABHS has developed and supported a System of Care encouraging community collaboration of families and agencies creating a coordinated network of services, supports, and social opportunities aimed at keeping individuals in their homes and out of inpatient settings.
-While this has primarily been aimed at children and youth historically, the implementation of PASSE Care Coordination has broadened the System of Care concepts to our adult SMI population.
-PASSE members, but also those without insurance or a payor source for needed services can access a broader scope of rehabilitative services, which now include Peer Support, Family Support Partners, Supportive Employment, Supportive Housing, and Adult Life Skills Development.
+PASSE members, but also those without insurance or a payor source for needed services can access a broader scope of rehabilitative services, which include Peer Support, Family Support Partners, Supportive Employment, Supportive Housing, and Adult Life Skills Development.
 Aftercare Recovery Services, another new service to our array, now provides a transitional service to assist individuals stepping down from a higher level of care and helps to promote and maintain community integration, and hopefully, fewer future hospitalizations.
 An additional enhancement to our Medicaid system is coverage of outpatient substance use disorder assessment and treatment services via individual, group, and family behavioral health counseling, as well as psychoeducation and multi-family behavioral health counseling.
+Many of the mentioned services are now available by telehealth.
 Prior to Medicaid reimbursement for this, Arkansans with co-occurring substance use disorder issues often had to seek those services from different providers, thus making continuity of care more challenging in cases of a co-occurring mental health and substance use disorder needs.
-We expect to see a decrease in the need for residential level care with a more comprehensive array of outpatient services.
+Additionally, all CMHCs are mandated to have a clinic in every county in their region to improve access.
+Counseling level services are more easily accessed and can be obtained from DHS certified Behavioral Health Agencies as well as certified Independently Licensed Clinicians.
+Due to lifting the moratorium of providers and provider sites July 1, 2018, and equalizing of the rates for BHA and ILPs, the number of ILPs enrolled as Medicaid providers has risen from 31 in 2017 to over 541 as of June 2021 and the number of BHA site has risen from 253 in 2017 to 357 in June 2021.